flutter/website/src/desktop.md

     such as fonts or images

-In addition to these files, your application also relies on various operating system libraries that your application has been compiled against.
+In addition to these files, your application also relies on various operating system libraries that it's been compiled against.
 You can see the full list by running `ldd` against your application.
 For example, assuming you have a Flutter desktop application called `linux_desktop_test` you could inspect the system libraries it depends upon as follows:

 ```